lewiswalsh/node-bitbucket-post-commit-listener/README.md

 BitBucket POST Hook Receiver
 ============================

-Simple nodeJS http service to listen for POST requests from BitBucket and execute `git pull` depending on the repo updated.
+Simple nodeJS http service to listen for POST requests from BitBucket and execute `git pull` (or any other command) depending on the repo updated.
+For more on the POST hook see the [BitBucket POST hook management page](https://confluence.atlassian.com/display/BITBUCKET/POST+hook+management).

 ###Config.js
 | Setting | Description |